'Speeches Punctuated with Resounding Slaps': Law, Expansion, Hierarchy, Resistance

-The Laureate Program in International Law warmly invites paper proposals for a workshop we are cosponsoring with Kent Law School.
-Proposals for the ‘Fascism and the International’ Project’s second workshop are invited from scholars, artists and activists working in and across the fields of international law, history, history of art, international relations, postcolonial studies, sociology, anthropology, political theory, geography, sound studies, feminist studies, queer theory, critical race theory and beyond.
+The Laureate Program in International Law and Kent Law School are cosponsoring the second workshop in Dr Rose Parfitt's ‘Fascism and the International’ series, involving scholars, artists and activists working in and across the fields of international law, history, history of art, international relations, postcolonial studies, sociology, anthropology, political theory, geography, sound studies, feminist studies, queer theory, critical race theory and beyond.

 - The innovations made by fascist international lawyers and theorists of the international in Italy, Japan, France, Germany, Spain, Argentina, Hungary, Croatia, Mexico and elsewhere during the 1920s, 30s and early 40s;